 How May We Help Your HOA?

-Founded in 2005, Orten Cavanagh & Holmes advocates a preventive approach in providing legal representation to community associations throughout Colorado.
-Orten Cavanagh & Holmes provides communities and associations with timely, value-oriented legal services.
+Founded in 2005, Orten Cavanagh Holmes & Hunt advocates a preventive approach in providing legal representation to community associations throughout Colorado.
+Orten Cavanagh Holmes & Hunt provides communities and associations with timely, value-oriented legal services.

 We are dedicated to a preventive legal approach, counseling communities and associations to deal with issues in a solution-based manner that minimizes discord.
 We encourage associations to proactively manage their communities and to ensure actions are appropriate before implementation